knaw-huc/data-envelopes/help_documentation.md

 A licence should not only be specified when access is restricted, but also when access is open.
 The licence determines what the user is allowed to do with the dataset.
 Not filling in a licence is ambiguous.
 In the absence of a licence, users could assume they can do anything they want, or they could assume they cannot do certain things that may actually be permitted.

-The Huygens default license is given on [this page](https://www.huygens.knaw.nl/informatie/disclaimer-en-copyright/)
+The Huygens default licence is given on [this page](https://www.huygens.knaw.nl/informatie/disclaimer-en-copyright/)

 ### Licensing Information